PaimaStudios/paima-game-templates/trading-cards/README.md

 # Cards Game Node Template

+You can find the document describing the cryptographic technique used for private cards [here](https://docs.google.com/document/d/1FTXbkeUkDAVDI45KWkmQGFHYqPuSQxiX6wW6mYv0FOY/edit)

 This documentation provides a basic overview of the template.
 Each module has its own `README` file with more detailed information.

 ## Installation